nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     ![Coffee 8 deployment](media/lab6_coffee-8upstreams.png)

-    Caffiene crises averted...!

-1. Let's configure NGINX Ingress Controller to use the Load Balancing algorithm called `Least Connections` so that the most responsive (faster) pods are preferred for more Connections and HTTP Requests.
-Apply the following manifest:
+1. Let's configure NGINX Ingress Controller to use the Load Balancing algorithm called `Least Connections` so that the most responsive (faster) pods are preferred for more TCP Connections and HTTP Requests.

+   Inspect the `lab6/nginx-config-leastconn.yaml` manifest.
+This is the Nginx **ConfigMap** for the Ingress Controller that configures it to use a different algorithm.
+Apply the manifest:

     ```bash
     kubectl apply -f lab6/nginx-config-leastconn.yaml
     ```

-   This is an Nginx ConfigMap for the Ingress Controller that configures it to use a different algorithm.
+   Verify NGINX Ingress is now configured for Least Connections.
+Once again, find the `vs_default_cafe-vs_coffee` upstream block, and see if the `least_conn directive` is there:

+    ```bash
+    kubectl exec -it $NIC -n nginx-ingress -- /bin/bash -c "nginx -T"
+    ```

    ![Nginx Least Conn](media/lab6_leastconn.png)